Mask (Roger Glover album)

 Mask is a solo album by the Deep Purple bass guitarist Roger Glover.
-It was released on June 18, 1984, in Europe by 21 Records/Polydor.
+It was released in June 1984, in Europe by 21 Records/Polydor.
 It was promoted with two music videos.
 It has been reissued on CD twice in the UK, in 1993 (Connoisseur Collection, b/w "Elements") and in 2005 (Cherry Red/Lemon).
 Neither has bonus material.

 Track listing

 All songs written by Roger Glover, except where noted.